Real Deals interview Murgitroyd's Gordon Stark and Sovereign's Jonathan Thorne on Buy & Build

 Stark: When it comes to integration the end point is that we want to operate the business as a single entity, so we look to achieve full integration.
 To get there, the initial focus is around culture, and really supporting people in the transition from one business into the broader combined group – a good cultural fit is key.
 Areas such as systems integration and the tools that they use to complete their work is considered further down the line.
 We really do place a focus and an emphasis in the early stages post completion on cultural integration and making sure people understand the business they’re part of, what the opportunities are for them within that and making sure that they can see a clear and exciting career path within the broader business.

-What are the key challenges that can arise during a buy-and-build process like this one?
+What are the key challenges that can arise during a Buy & Build process like this one?

 Stark: One of the key things is that we're looking to buy high quality, successful businesses, which can add to what we already have.
 And of course, that can bring with it strong and successful people who have built those businesses.
 So, supporting them through the transition as they move from business leaders into the broader business and define their place and how they can contribute in this new environment.
 I think that's one of the key areas that can be a challenge for firms without experience in integrating businesses to a broader group.